Rebuilding Our Faith Series #14

 Application

-I think it is important for us to be careful on allowing people to join the church.
+Application I think it is important for us to be careful on allowing people to join the church.
 We must verify their faith and calling.
 We have them write testimonies.
 But for those being called into the ministry, we must even be more careful.
 We should not just take anyone.
 The church of God has standards that are set out in I Timothy and Titus very clearly.
-It is true we do not judge people on their place in the church anymore by who their father is, but instead by the lives they live.
-There are strong demands that in our broken society are more and more difficult to fulfill.
+It is true that we no longer judge people in the church by who their father is, but by the lives they live.
+There are strong demands that are more and more difficult to fulfill in our broken society.

-Once the shell, the wall was built, then the insides needed to be focused upon.
+Once the shell and the wall were built, then the insides needed to be focused upon.

 We have a great and serious obligation to usher people to the love doors of God's kingdom.
 We trust God to work it all out.
 He is sovereign.
 He is Lord.
 He is the Redeemer.
 He is the Savior.
 But He has called us to join Him in His glorious saving plan by sharing the gospel and making disciples.
 As part of His great plan, we therefore get to share the rewards and the honored position of being with our Lord.